Easy Tiramisu Recipe

 The risk of salmonella is very low if you are using fresh, properly refrigerated Grade A eggs.
 Personally, I don’t think it’s necessary to cook them.

-I’ve made tiramisu plenty of times without cooking the egg yolks and sugar together, and it always turned out decadent and delicious.
+I’ve made this easy tiramisu recipe plenty of times without cooking the egg yolks and sugar together, and it always turned out decadent and delicious.
 But, if you’re concerned, you can use pasteurized eggs.

 Can I make tiramisu even if I don’t have espresso?